Biodiversity means all the living things on Earth.

 An ecosystem is a community of living and non living

 In a healthy ecosystem there is lots of diversity, and everything has its place in it, and every

 living thing in the ecosystem interacts.
 In an ecosystem, living things all play a part.

 The first group of an ecosystem are the producers.
-Green plants are the producers because they make their own food by photosynthesis, or energy they get from the sun and water in the soil.
+Green plants are the producers because they make their own food by photosynthesis.
+They use the energy they get from the sun and water in the soil.
 (Look at the diagram below)

 Plants are eaten by the the second group, the consumers, which are animals that get their energy from eating producers or from eating animals that do.
 Consumers are herbivores or carnivores.